 \section{Non-ideal device}

-In previous sections, the general theory for a phonon-blocked cold-electron microcalorimeter was established, and numerical results were presented in scaled units for an ideal device.
-In this section, the focus moves to estimating the performance of a practical device using a set of realistic parameters.
-This approach provides insight into the expected performance of a real-world detector and serves as a baseline to showcase the impact of non-ideal parameters on detector performance.
+In previous sections, the general theory for a phonon-blocked microcalorimeter was established, and numerical results were presented for an ideal device.
+In this section, the focus moves to estimating the performance of a more practical device using a set of realistic parameters.
+This approach provides insight into the expected performance of a real-world detector and serves as a baseline to showcase the impact of non-ideal parameters on the detector performance.